FAIMS/burial-mounds-web/README.md

 [Back to TOC](#table-of-contents)

+### Editing the Record Pages Template

+The `record pages` uses *\_layout/record.html* as its layout, to modify the layout for `record pages`, to understand have the look at the components of the `record page` html, please see the [Components of the Record Page Template section](#components-of-the-record-page-template).

+[Back to TOC](#table-of-contents)

 ## Customization

-Before auto generating record pages, the user can customize the site.
+Before auto generating record pages, the user can customise the site.
 This section will discuss some customisations available to the user.

-[Back to TOC](#table-of-contents)

-### Editing Record Pages Template

-The record pages uses *\_layout/record.html* as the template, to modify the template, please see the [Components of the record page template section](#components-of-the-record-page-template)

 [Back to TOC](#table-of-contents)